AntonOzerov/Excel_Data_Analytics/README.md

 ![Screenshot 2025-01-19 193650](https://github.com/user-attachments/assets/c50e810f-3ceb-46af-b996-f275d3a5fa15)

-2️⃣ What’s the salary for data jobs in different regions?
+2️⃣ What is the salary for data jobs in different regions?

 🖥️ Skills: PivotTables & DAX
 Pivot Table